NickCH-K/CVRoller/README.md

 * Allow version-specific options within a section
 * Allow comments that don't start on the first character of the line
 * Allow more generic PDF generation without moderncv
-* Allow citation import from Crossref and ORCID.
+* Allow citation import from PubMed, Crossref,and ORCID.

 Features that are Completed but Need Testing
 ----------------------